openappsec/openappsec/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**
 - Have you checked the open-appsec troubleshooting guides - https://docs.openappsec.io/troubleshooting/troubleshooting
   - Yes / No
-- Have you checked the existing issues and discossions in github for the same issue
+- Have you checked the existing issues and discussions in github for the same issue.
   - Yes / No

 **Describe the bug**